PSdiv/Text_similarity_assessment/README.md

    ```sh
    pip install Flask
    ```
-4. Go to the folder where you cloned the repo and run below command
+3. Go to the path where you cloned the repo and run below command
    ```sh
    python app.py
    ```
-   #### Possible output:
+  Possible output:
  ``` * Serving Flask app "app" (lazy loading)
  * Environment: production
    WARNING: This is a development server.
 Do not use it in a production deployment.